 If you experience symptoms of coronavirus, limit all contact with others.
 Do not go to a GP, Pharmacy or hospital.

 For information, see the NHS online pages.

-In March, the Office of the PCC launched a Coronavirus Support Fund that has committed over £430,000 in additional funding to services helping those affected by domestic abuse, homelessness and substance abuse – ensuring support is still there for those that desperately need it.
+In March 2020, the Office of the PCC launched a Coronavirus Support Fund that has committed over £430,000 in additional funding to services during the pandemic.

 Support in Surrey